The Relational Safety Framework: The Root of Trauma and Connection

 Written by: Stephanie Underwood, RSW

 Trauma therapies have evolved, yet relational patterns persist.
-Trauma therapies have evolved, yet relational patterns persist.
-This blog series will take you on a journey from fragmented insight to integrative understanding, exploring how safety, meaning-making, attachment strategies, and nervous system responses interact in real time inside relationships.
-Together, we will examine why awareness alone often isn’t enough, and how relational safety may be the missing organizing principle in trauma recovery.
+This blog series will take you on a journey from fragmented insight to integrative understanding.
+We will explore how safety, meaning-making, attachment strategies, and nervous system responses interact in real-time inside relationships.
+Together, we will examine why awareness alone often isn’t enough and how relational safety may be the missing organizing principle in trauma recovery.

 My name is Stephanie Underwood.
 I’m a registered social worker and graduate researcher specializing in relational patterns and trauma.
-And today, I’m doing something a little different.
+Today, I’m doing something a little different.

-My work has always been about reaching the root causes of these patterns, understanding not just what happens, but why it happens.
+My work has always focused on reaching the root causes of these patterns.
+I aim to understand not just what happens, but why it happens.
 I’ve never believed in band-aid solutions.
 Real, lasting change comes from identifying and addressing the core mechanisms that drive our behaviors and relational dynamics.

-In both clinical practice and academic research, I’ve noticed a recurring theme: people gain self-awareness, they learn their attachment style, recognize their triggers, understand their past, yet familiar relational patterns persist.
+In both clinical practice and academic research, I’ve noticed a recurring theme: people gain self-awareness, learn their attachment style, recognize their triggers, and understand their past.
+Yet, familiar relational patterns persist.
 Insight alone rarely creates transformation.

 Despite this progress, there’s a crucial gap in both research and practice.
-Most studies still focus on Post-Traumatic Stress Disorder (PTSD) rather than Complex PTSD (C-PTSD) or relational trauma, forms of trauma that unfold within relationships over time.
-In clinical settings, these are far more common.
+Most studies still focus on Post-Traumatic Stress Disorder (PTSD) rather than Complex PTSD (C-PTSD) or relational trauma.
+These forms of trauma unfold within relationships over time and are far more common in clinical settings.

-This disconnect between research emphasis and clinical reality leaves practitioners and clients alike piecing things together from multiple frameworks, attachment theory, cognitive models, somatic approaches, neurobiology.
+This disconnect between research emphasis and clinical reality leaves practitioners and clients alike piecing things together from multiple frameworks.
+We draw from attachment theory, cognitive models, somatic approaches, and neurobiology.
 Each perspective offers something vital, but they often exist in isolation.

 Clinicians struggle to integrate disparate approaches.
 Clients sense that something essential is missing.